cuicorey/FINA4350-GroupProject/README.md

-# NLP Analysis: Business Impact of COVID-19
+# NLP Analysis: Business Impact of COVID-19 :boom:
 This is the official repository of NLP Young OG's group project in FINA 4350.

 ## Group Members